MDPuneethReddy/personalblog/public/posts/typeorm-multiple-connections-unit-testing.md

 ```
 const usersRepository = getConnection("development").getRepository(users);
 ```
 Here the first connection name is development, so typeorm will take care to connect with the corresponding database.
-The complete CRUD operations for this example is<a style="color: blue" href=" https://mdpuneethreddy.com/crud-with-nodejs-expressjs-typeorm-postgres/"> https://mdpuneethreddy.com/crud-with-nodejs-expressjs-typeorm-postgres/</a>
+The complete CRUD operations for this example is<a style="color: blue" href="/blog/crud-with-nodejs-expressjs-typeorm-postgres/"> https://mdpuneethreddy.com/blog/crud-with-nodejs-expressjs-typeorm-postgres/</a>
 , Now we will use the same example and we can do our CRUD operations using sqlite database.

 ### CRUD OPERATIONS FOR SQLITE: